 on www.leeksandhighheels.com by Sandra Slawinski

-not paid to post, used my own stuff: collection of my dessert plates bought as a set with my tea cups: Herend, Delft, Lomonosov Imperial porcelain and some vintage pieces.
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my collection of my dessert plates bought as a set with my tea cups: Herend, Delft, Lomonosov Imperial porcelain and some vintage pieces.